Alamofire/Alamofire/Documentation/AdvancedUsage.md

 - `responseData(queue:completionHandler)`: Validates and preprocesses the response `Data` using `DataResponseSerializer`.
 - `responseString(queue:encoding:completionHandler:)`: Parses the response `Data` as a `String` using the provided `String.Encoding`.
-- `responseJSON(queue:options:completionHandler)`: Parses the response `Data` using `JSONSerialization` using the provided `JSONSerialization.ReadingOptions`.
-Using this method is not recommended and is only offered for compatibility with existing Alamofire usage.
-Instead, `responseDecodable` should be used.
 - `responseDecodable(of:queue:decoder:completionHandler:)`: Parses the response `Data` into the provided or inferred `Decodable` type using the provided `DataDecoder`.
 Uses `JSONDecoder` by default.
 Recommend method for JSON and generic response parsing.

 #### `DataResponseSerializer`